PixelsetDev/Saturn-Installer/README.md

 # Saturn-Installer
 > ⚠️ **Warning: Unmaintained Legacy Software**
 >
-> This project is no longer maintained and may contain unresolved bugs or security vulnerabilities.
+> This project is no longer maintained.
+> We highly recommend against using the software as it may contain unresolved bugs or security vulnerabilities.
-> Do not use in production environments.
-Support is no longer provided.
+> We no longer provide support or assistance for issues related to or arising from this software.
+>
+> This code remains available under the original license for those who may wish to continue support for the original software.
+>
+> For more information please [click here for more information](https://support.pixelset.dev/knowledgebase.php?article=61).

 The official installer for the Saturn CMS Project.